browserengineering/book/book/embeds.md

-Make sure to make this change everywhere in your browser that you call `request`, including inside `XMLHttpRequest_send` and in several other places in `request`.
+Make sure to make this change everywhere in your browser that you call `request`, including inside `XMLHttpRequest_send` and in several other places in `load`.
 When we download images, however, we _won't_ call `decode`, and just use the binary data directly:

 ``` {.python replace=tab/frame}